FreeRADIUS InkBridge

 Why v4?

-• Access-Request packets were processed though an authorize section.
-This naming goes back to 2001.
+• Access-Request packets are processed though an authorize section.
+This legacy naming convention goes back to 2001.

-• Run-time functions (dynamic expansions) had a syntax of %{name: args…}.
+• Run-time functions (dynamic expansions) have a syntax of %{name: args…}.
 The reasons for this are many, but are no longer valid.

-• attributes cannot be assigned new values like normal programming languatges.
+• Attributes can’t be assigned new values like normal programming languages.
 You have to use an update section.

 • Proxying is welded into the server core, which makes it difficult to run policies around proxying.

-• There is a fallback configuration, but this is specific to proxying, and doesn’t use the normal module failover mechanisms
+• There is a fallback configuration, but this is specific to proxying, and doesn’t use the standard module failover mechanisms.

-• It is impossible to send packets as a client, packets can only be proxied.
+• It’s impossible to send packets as a client, packets can only be proxied.
 Except for CoA-Request, which has a magic originate-coa functionality.

 • Much of the configuration has special-purpose flags or settings for special cases.

 The result is that configuring the server is more difficult than it needs to be.
-Those issues needed to be fixed.
+These issues needed to be fixed, and they have been resolved in v4.

-Here is a complete list of oddities and weirdness in v4, as compared to most programming languages:
+Here is a complete list of issues remaining in v4, as compared to most programming languages:

 That’s it.